 Please note that this Gritter Tracking Map only gives the last recorded position and route of the gritters and snow ploughs.
 It does not give any indication or guarantee of the current condition of the road network.

 Road conditions can deteriorate quickly in severe weather, even when they have been gritted or ploughed.
 Drivers are advised to always drive in accordance with the prevailing road and weather conditions and if possible, to avoid any unnecessary journeys during periods of bad weather.

-.
-Gritter icons represent the most recent active location with diminishing blue dots indicating history over time
+Gritter icons represent the most recent active location with a diminishing blue line indicating history over time

 Gritters are only visible during out of hours which is from 4pm - 8am, Monday - Sunday

 Please note that the Ayrshire Roads Alliance is not responsible for Trunk Roads.

 Transport Scotland, as an executive agency for the Scottish Government, is the roads authority for all trunk roads and motorways in Scotland.